plepe/overpass-layer/README.md

 The options parameter influences how the object should be shown.
 (Consecutive calls of show() will override the options of previous calls).

 Available options:
+* styles: Aside from the styles which are shown from the general options, show additional styles.
+(Array)

 The callback will be called with the following parameters: err, ob (see event onAppear).